jkawamoto/ctranslate2-rs/README.md

 The installation of CMake is required to compile the library.

+Additional notes for Windows:
+it is necessary to add `RUSTFLAGS=-C target-feature=+crt-static` to the environment variables for compilation.

 ## Model Conversion for CTranslate2

 To use model files with CTranslate2, they must first be converted.